Getting Started with Assistant

 Note: This feature is only available if your workspace includes Vault.

-When choosing files to upload, Vault users can Add from Vault Project to select a specific file(s) from a Vault project to query in Assistant.
+When choosing files to upload, Vault users can Add from vault to select a specific file(s) from a vault to query in Assistant.

-These threads will then become available both in History and in Vault, as well as shared within a Vault project to all members who have access.
+These threads will then become available both in History and in Vault, as well as shared within a vault to all members who have access.

 Query Writing Tips

-For more guidance on writing clear, effective prompts, see Prompt Writing Techniques.
+Tip: For more guidance on writing clear, effective prompts, see our Prompt Writing Techniques article, or try Improve for guided suggestions.

 - Consider specifying the format you need—such as a table, email, memo, outline, or bullet points.